 Whether it be depression, anxiety, trauma, codependency, bipolar disorder or any other co-occurring disorder, we will treat them side by side with your addiction.
 This will lend to increasing your chances of a successful recovery and decreasing your odds of relapse.

-Beyond this, we may utilize other non-addictive medications that may be elemental in addressing these, or other co-occurring disorders.
-All of theses medications allow us to help you in living an all around more balanced and mindful life.
+Beyond this, we may utilize other non-addictive medications that may be elemental in addressing these or other co-occurring disorders.
+All of these medications allow us to help you in living an all-around more balanced and mindful life.

 Medication-Assisted Therapies Work